hamyyy/SFML-Template/README.md

 * **.vscode\\settings.json** - Contain all of your workspace settings & overrides VS Code's main settings.json.
 Here are some settings of interest:

-  * **_"clang.cxxflags"_** - Contain the search directories for the Clang extension's auto-complete.
-Any time you add a directory to "includePath", add it here too, but with **-I** in front of it, surrounded by quotes, separated by commas (VS Code will let you know if there's a general .json syntax error if you're not familiar).
   * **_"files.exclude"_** - Add any filetypes you want to exclude from the folder panel.
   * **_"files.encoding"_** - This uses the same encoding as CodeBlocks (**windows1252**), but feel free to change it to suit your needs.
   * **_"editor.fontFamily"_** - I set this to Courier by default to that CodeBlocks feel.
 Change/remove this line if you want to stick to VS Code's default (Consolas), or your own preference.
 Same with **"editor.fontSize"** & **"editor.lineHeight"**.